 Our findings further reveal that evolution of the genome-wide recombination rate does not require major changes in the degree of chromatin compaction.
 Female house mice consistently show longer SCs, even in strains with more recombination in males.
 Studies in mice (Lynn et al., 2002; Petkov et al., 2007) and humans (Gruhn et al., 2013; Tease and Hulten, 2004) suggest that chromosomal axes are longer (and DNA loops are shorter) in females than males.
 Some authors have suggested that conserved sex differences in crossover positioning (more uniform placement in females) and interference strength (stronger interference in males) could be due to looser chromatin packing of the meiotic chromosome structure in females (Haenel et al., 2018; Petkov et al., 2007).
 A cellular model designed to explain interference attributes sexual dimorphism in chromatin structure to greater cell volumes and oscillatory movements of telomeres and kinetochores in oocytes (Hultén, 2011).
-Recent work in mice connects the sparser recombination landscape in females to sex differences in the crossover maturation efficiency (Wang et al., 2017).
+Recent work in mice connects the sparser recombination landscape in females to sex differences in the crossover maturation efficiency (Wang S. et al., 2017).

 Our conclusions are accompanied by several caveats.
 First, MLH1 foci only identify interfering crossovers (Holloway et al., 2008).
 Although most crossovers belong to this class (Holloway et al., 2008), our approach likely underestimated genome-wide recombination rates.
-Evolution of the number of non-interfering crossovers is a topic worth examining.
+Evolution of the number of non-interfering crossovers is a subject worth examining.
 A second limitation is that our investigation of crossover locations was confined to the relatively low resolution possible with immunofluorescent cytology.
-Positioning crossovers with higher resolution could reveal additional evolutionary patterns.
+Positioning crossovers with higher resolution and maintaining single chromosome scale could reveal additional evolutionary patterns.
 Finally, the panel of inbred lines we surveyed may not be representative of recombination rate variation within and between subspecies of house mice.
 We considered most available wild-derived inbred lines, but house mice have a broad geographic distribution.
 Nevertheless, we expect our primary conclusion that recombination rate evolves in a sex-specific manner to be robust to geographic sampling because differences between females and males exist for the same set of inbred strains.

-While the causes of sex differences in recombination remain mysterious Lenormand et al. (2016), our conclusions have implications for a wide range of recombination research.
+While the causes of sex differences in recombination remain mysterious (Lenormand et al., 2016), our conclusions have implications for a wide range of recombination research.
 For biologists uncovering the cellular and molecular determinants of recombination, our results suggest that mechanistic differences between the sexes could vary by genetic background.
 For researchers charting the evolutionary trajectory of recombination, our findings indicate that sex-specific comparisons are crucial.
 For theoreticians building evolutionary models of recombination, different fitness regimes and genetic architectures in females and males should be considered.
 Elevating sex as a primary determinant of recombination would be a promising step toward integrating knowledge of cellular mechanisms with evolutionary patterns to understand recombination rate variation in nature.

 MATERIALS AND METHODS